the Cake: Guidelines for the Decorator

 even and smooth with the buttercream and smooth out the tops.
 Then

-carefully lift and place on flat, even surface in the cooler until
+carefully lift and place on a flat, even surface in the cooler until

-may seem like a no-brainer but always put your tiers which are either
+may sound like a no-brainer, but always put your tiers on a flat, even surface.
+The cakes may be either

 coats in walk-ins—buttercream chilled and fully set, ready for